 Abbott and Patrick’s Hitleresque abuses (as described above) --are endorsed and championed by their colleagues, the: “majority Republicans of the Texas legislature.”
 Their abuses are silenced by their fellow Republican lawmakers’ brilliantly-crafted legislative language (in their legislation passed into law) --omitting any specific connection to the Governor’s enforcement of any law or policy that authorizes TDCJ to hold prisoners within isolation.

-Abbott, Patrick, and their fellow Republican lawmakers, pass law that allows the the Texas Board of Criminal Justice Committee to create policy allowing TDCJ to hold prisoners (including those with years of good behavior) in isolation.
+Abbott, Patrick, and their fellow Republican lawmakers, pass law that allows the Texas Board of Criminal Justice Committee to create policy allowing TDCJ to hold prisoners (including those with years of good behavior) in isolation.
 Leaving largely minority prisoners warehoused in isolation over decades solely based off of their being classified as a confirmed member of what TDCJ terms a security threat group (STG) --not for any type of misconduct or the violation of a major prison rule--disciplinary infraction--while being incarcerated.

 Meanwhile, the Fifth Circuit, in a 2-1 opinion, over a decent by Judge Haynes, the panel in Hope v.
 Harris, 2021 WL 2523974 (5th Cir.
 June 18, 2021) concluded that, as a matter of law, solitary confinement cannot violate the Eighth Amendment, no matter the length.
 The panel’s decision breaks ranks with both the Third and Fourth Circuits, which have found indistinguishable facts that keeping prisoners in solitary confinement for years violates the Eighth Amendment.
 See Porter v.
 Penn.
 Dep’t of Corr., 974 F.3d 431 (3d Cir.
 2020); Porter v.
 Clarke, 923 F.3d 348 (4th Cir.
 2019).
 And it deepens an intra-circuit conflict--other panels of the Fifth Circuit have concluded that allegations of solitary confinement of the length of Mr. Hope (the prisoner plaintiff in Hope v.
 Harris) has endured state a claim for relief.
 See e.g., Fussel v.
 Vannoy, 584 F. App’x 270, 271 (5th Cir.
 2014).
-District courts within the Fifth circuit hear at least one such case per quarter.
+District courts within the Fifth circuit hear at least one such case a quarter.
 These cases take irreconcilably different approaches to the question whether solitary confinement violates the Eighth Amendment.
 And despite the frequency with which the question arises, the vast majority of these cases are litigated pro se.
 Such as, for example, prisoner Jason J. Hernandez’s case (Hernandez v.
 Collier, et al., USDC Eastern District, Lufkin Division; Civil Action No. 9:20-cv-00196 (2021))--which will be before the Fifth Circuit raising the question:

 Whether Mr. Hernandez’s allegations that he has been warehoused in solitary confinement for 12 and a half years (and counting) violates the Eighth Amendment.